Quasistatic response for nonequilibrium processes: evaluating the Berry potential and curvature: Berry curvature

-Here $\langle \cdot \ ; \ \cdot \rangle_\lambda^{\mathrm{s}}$ indicates the covariance in the stationary state. \\ From a pathspace analysis, the first term in the right-hand side represents the entropic contribution, while the second term is frenetic, \cite{Maes_2020}.
+From a pathspace analysis, the first term in the right-hand side of \eqref{stt} represents the entropic contribution, while the second term in \eqref{stt} is frenetic, \cite{Maes_2020}.
 Hence, the Berry curvature decomposes as well into

 and it is easily checked that the entropic part $ \Omega_{\mu \nu}^{\text{ent}} =0$ vanishes for $V_\lambda = E_\zeta(x) - \langle E_\zeta(x)\rangle_\lambda^{\mathrm{s}}$.
 In other words, it is the frenetic contribution that is responsible for the violation of the Maxwell relations.
 In that same spirit, in the next subsection \ref{section close to equilibrium}, we show that the vanishing of the Berry curvature for excess entropy is equivalent to the Clausius heat theorem, \cite{clausius1865,kom, Maes_2013, closeeq, Komatsu_2008, Bertini_2012, Bertini_2013}.